-Bornholm has been inhabited since prehistoric times (the oldest evidence of human settlement dates back to 9000-8000 BC).
-At that time, Bornholm had a land connection with the territory of today's Poland and Germany, from which it separated between the years 6800-4500 BC.
-Around 3500 B.C. there was a fortified camp near today's Aakirkeby, proof of which are the fortifications and earth embankments that have survived to modern times.
+Bornholm has been inhabited since prehistoric times (the oldest evidence of human settlement dates from 9000-8000 BC).
+At that time Bornholm had land connections to present-day Poland and Germany, from which it separated between 6800-4500 BC.

-In the 17th century, mining of rock materials and coal began.
-Profits from the sale of these goods and from fishing were the beginning of the island's economic development, interrupted by epidemics and Napoleonic wars.
+In the 17th century, the extraction of rock and coal began.
+Profits from the sale of these commodities and from fishing were the beginning of the island's economic development, interrupted by epidemics and Napoleonic wars.

-Successive Danish kings strengthened Bornholm in military terms - it constituted an important naval base for Denmark.
-King Christian V began construction of a sea fortress in 1684 on a small island 18 km east, named after him Christiansø - still under the jurisdiction of the Danish Ministry of Defense.
+Successive kings of Denmark strengthened Bornholm militarily as an important naval base for Denmark.
+In 1684, King Christian V began building a naval fortress on a small island 18 km to the east of Bornholm named after him, Christiansø, which is still under the jurisdiction of the Danish Ministry of Defence.

-After the end of the wars, Bornholm began to grow economically again.
-In 1866, permanent shipping lines were opened with Copenhagen and nearby Ystad in Sweden (navigation was maintained daily using steam ships).
+In 1866, permanent shipping lines were opened to Copenhagen and nearby Ystad in Sweden (sailing was maintained on a daily basis, using steamboats).

-This contributed to the development of tourism in Bornholm, especially after the launch of a permanent ferry connection with Sassnitz on the German island of Rügen, and then with Kołobrzeg.
+This contributed to the development of tourism on Bornholm, especially after the opening of a permanent ferry connection to Sassnitz on the German island of Rugen, and later to Kołobrzeg in Poland.

-On April 10, 1940, Germans landed on the island and near Dueodde (in the south of the island) began to build fortifications with positions for 2 large coastal artillery guns.
-German occupation was not burdensome for the island's inhabitants, and no major resistance against the occupiers was noted.
+On 10 April 1940, the Germans landed on the island and began building fortifications near Dueodde (in the south of the island) with positions for 2 large coastal artillery guns.
+The German occupation was not troublesome for the islanders, and there were no major acts of resistance against the occupiers.

-Faced with the attempt of resistance by the Nazi troops, the Russians bombed Rønne and Nexø on May 7 and 8, 1945, destroying about 800 houses.
-In view of these raids and the presence of approx. 26 thousand refugees from Germany and the Baltic countries, the commander of the German garrison of several hundred, Gerhard von Kamptz on May 9, 1945 capitulated in front of the Red Army, which in the number of about 10 thousand soldiers occupied the island until April 5, 1946, when left Bornholm practically overnight.
+The Bornholm fishermen took part in the evacuation of Jews from Denmark to neutral Sweden at a time when they were threatened with deportation to death camps.
+Faced with an attempt by the Nazi troops to resist, the Russians bombed Rønne and Nexø on 7 and 8 May 1945, destroying around 800 houses.
+In the face of these air raids and the presence of about 26,000 refugees from Germany and the Baltic countries, the commander of the German garrison of several hundred men, Gerhard von Kamptz, surrendered on 9 May 1945 to the Red Army, which occupied the island with about 10,000 soldiers until 5 April 1946, when it left Bornholm almost overnight.

-In Allinge there is a cemetery with the graves of 36 Soviet soldiers who died of disease at that time.
-In 1946, Sweden offered 300 wooden houses (existing to this day) to the inhabitants of Bornholm in order to rebuild the towns bombed by the Russians.
+Allinge has a cemetery with the graves of 36 Soviet soldiers who died of disease during that period.
+In 1946 Sweden donated 300 wooden houses (which still exist today) to the inhabitants of Bornholm in order to rebuild the towns that had been bombed by the Russians.

-Fisheries have lost their historical significance.
-In addition to high-quality cuisine initiated with regional and seasonality in mind, special emphasis is placed on renewable energy sources and sustainable development principles.
+In addition to quality cuisine initiated with regionality and seasonality in mind, there is a strong emphasis on renewable energy sources and sustainability.